cygnius/nick-fury/.github/pull_request_template.md

 7. **End the Application**:
    You can stop the application by terminating the process in your IDE or pressing `Ctrl + C` in the terminal.

----

-Feel free to customize and adjust any part of this document based on your specific implementation.
-If you need further assistance with anything else, let me know!